abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 # Markovian Assumption of the policy gradient

 Policy gradient algorithm are based on the assumption that the the only information that the policy need to know to take the optimal action is the present state.
 It does not matter how the present state is reached.
 This assumption is known as `Markovian Assumption`.
-However, this assumption may not be valid for all the problem.
+However, this assumption may not be valid for all problems.
 For example, this assumption is not valid when creating an agent that can play the Pong game.

 ![]({{site.baseurl}}/assets/images/2017-05-26-policy-gradient-with-RNN/pong.png)

 In the pong game, the environment provides the present state of the game that can be an image as above.
-By looking at the image, an agent cannot know the direction and speed of the ball consequently the present state is not sufficient for the agent to determine her action.
+By looking at the image, an agent cannot know the direction and speed of the ball, consequently the present state is not sufficient for the agent to determine her action.
 However, the agent can determine the speed and direction of the ball if she would have access of the past few frames along with the present frames, henceforth, she can decide the optimal action.
 Precisely, this trick was used by [DeepMind](https://arxiv.org/abs/1312.5602) in their seminal work.
 They stacked four images and passed it to a feed forward neural network that finally give them the action to take for their agent.
 However, this is an heurestic.
-It is impossible to know how many past states are required to form an appropriate representation of the state for all the  problems.
+It is not always possible to know how many past states are required to form an appropriate representation of the state for all the  problems.

 To solve this problem, we used an approach based on Recurrent Neural Network.
+This idea is inspired by the [work](https://arxiv.org/abs/1507.06527).

 # Recurrent Neural Network for help in non-markovian setting

-Recurrent Neural Network (RNN) are very popular in machine learning when one have to deal with sequential data.
+Recurrent Neural Network (RNN) are very popular in machine learning when one has to deal with sequential data.
 RNNs have an internal state.
 This state keeps a representation of what has happened in the past.
-Then based on the present input and present state of the RNN, RNN decides the optimal output.
+Then based on the present input and present state of the RNN, it decides the optimal output.
 Inspired by this, we used RNN to deal with non-markovian environment.
 Mainly, we used RNNs to parametrize the policy.

 # RNN for representing a policy